ccampo133/subscription-service/README.md

 Once started, the application will run on `http://localhost:8080` by default.

+A bunch of sample `cURL` commands have been included in `example-curls.sh`.

 # API Specifications

 The serialization format for all responses is JSON.